John C. Persons

-John Cecil Persons (May 9, 1888 – December 11, 1974) was a lawyer, banker, and highly decorated officer in the United States Army and Alabama National Guard, who is most noted as Commanding general, 31st Infantry Division during World War II.
+John Cecil Persons (May 9, 1888 – December 22, 1974) was a lawyer, banker, and highly decorated officer in the United States Army and Alabama National Guard, who is most noted as the commanding general of the 31st Infantry Division during World War II.

-Persons began his career as lawyer and later served as an Infantry Officer during World War I, when he distinguished himself during the Second Battle of the Marne.
-He received Distinguished Service Cross, the second highest decoration of the United States Army and remained active in the Alabama National Guard after the War.
-Following the United States' entry into World War II, Persons commanded 31st Infantry Division "Dixie" in the South West Pacific theatre.
+Persons began his career as a lawyer and later served as an infantry officer during World War I, when he distinguished himself during the Second Battle of the Marne.
+He received the Distinguished Service Cross, the second highest decoration of the United States Army, and remained active in the Alabama National Guard after the war.
+Following the United States' entry into World War II, Persons commanded the 31st Infantry Division in the Southwest Pacific theatre.

 Early career

 Civil career

-John C. Persons was born on May 9, 1888, in Atlanta, Georgia as the son of William Matthew Persons and Alice Virginia Longshore.
-Following the high school, Persons moved to Birmingham, Alabama in 1904 and was employed by the Alabama Consolidated Coal and Iron Company as an accountant, before he was admitted to the University of Alabama in summer of 1906.
-While at the University, he was a member of the Scabbard and Blade, Phi Kappa Sigma and Omicron Delta Kappa and Phi Beta Kappa.
+Persons was born on May 9, 1888, in Atlanta, Georgia, as the son of William Matthew Persons and Alice Virginia Longshore.
+Following the high school, Persons moved to Birmingham, Alabama, in 1904 and was employed by the Alabama Consolidated Coal and Iron Company as an accountant, before he was admitted to the University of Alabama in summer of 1906.
+While at the university, he was a member of the Scabbard and Blade, Phi Kappa Sigma and Omicron Delta Kappa and Phi Beta Kappa.

 Persons graduated with Bachelor of Laws degree in 1910 and following the admission to the Alabama bar, he began practicing law in Tuscaloosa, Alabama.
 He also served for a year as Treasurer of the University of Alabama and was appointed city attorney of Tuscaloosa in 1915.

 World War I

-Following the United States' entry into World War I, Persons enlisted the United States Army and was ordered to the Citizens' Military Training Camp in Plattsburgh, New York for basic training.
+Following the American entry into World War I, Persons enlisted the United States Army and was ordered to the Citizens' Military Training Camp in Plattsburgh, New York, for basic training.
 He was appointed Captain in the Infantry on November 27, 1917, and joined the 47th Infantry Regiment at Camp Syracuse.
 Persons assumed command of Company "F" and supervised the unit's initial training for upcoming deployment overseas.
 He was appointed Adjutant of his regiment in February 1918 and embarked for France two months later.

-Persons arrived to Brest, France in mid-May 1918 and after two months of additional training, his regiment was assigned to the VII French Army Corps near Bois du Chitelet.
+Persons arrived to Brest, France, in mid-May 1918 and after two months of additional training, his regiment was assigned to the VII French Army Corps near Bois du Chatelet.
 When the Germans launched Major offensive on the Marne River on July 15, 1918, the 47th Infantry was located near the town of Thibaud.
 The telephone lines to the rear had been destroyed by Germans and regimental commander, Colonel Herman Hall ordered Persons to deliver a message to the Brigade commander, Benjamin A. Poore.